Macron vs. Le Pen: The French presidential runoff explained

 To elect their new President, French voters head to the polls twice.

-The first vote, on Sunday, noticed 12 candidates run towards one another.
+The first vote, on April 10, noticed 12 candidates run in opposition to one another.
 They certified for the race by securing endorsements from 500 mayors and/or native councilors from throughout the nation.

-Macron and Le Pen obtained essentially the most votes, however since neither received greater than 50%, they’ll head to a runoff on Sunday, April 24.
+Macron and Le Pen acquired essentially the most votes, however since neither received greater than 50%, they’ll head to a runoff on Sunday.

-This is not the one nationwide vote France faces this 12 months — parliamentary elections are additionally resulting from happen in June.
+This is not the one nationwide vote France faces this yr — parliamentary elections are additionally as a consequence of happen in June.

 The runoff election will then happen on Sunday April 24.

-Candidates are usually not allowed to marketing campaign the day earlier than the vote, or on election day itself, and the media shall be topic to strict reporting restrictions from the day earlier than the election till polls shut at 8 p.m.
+Candidates will not be allowed to marketing campaign the day earlier than the vote, or on election day itself, and the media can be topic to strict reporting restrictions from the day earlier than the election till polls shut at 8 p.m.
 Sunday in France.

 What do the polls present?